ronopitz/node-red-contrib-metric-per-topic/README.md

 Metric per Topic Node

-Count and calculate the payload metric per topic
+Count and calculate the payload metric per topic within given interval.

 The node has two outputs.
 **Output 1** will generate summary message on every interval.
 The payload is an object with the min, max, avg, sum and count per topic.